intel-iot-devkit/path-to-product/smart-home/prototype/gateway/javascript/README.md

 * Servo Motor
 * Button

-**Note:** All of these items are provided in the Grove Starter kit for Intel Edison.
+**Note:** All of these items are provided in the Grove* Starter kit for the Intel Edison board.

 **Note:** You will need to run the following command in the terminal if sqlite3 is not located in your node modules directory after uploading your project.